- Property ID

 Mount Isa Income Property Investment

-Enjoy maximum returns with this Income Property in Mount Isa.
-A spacious air-conditioned brick complex of 3 x 2 bedroom units.
+Block of units for sale Mount Isa, offers are welcome.
+Enjoy maximum returns with this spacious air-conditioned brick complex of 3 x 2 bedroom units.
 Located near the CBD and only 100 meters to the $20,000,000 showgrounds.

 All units have a large open plan living area, built-in robes in all bedrooms, security doors & screens.
 Tiled throughout with bedrooms carpeted.
 All units have evaporative air conditioning throughout plus refrigerative air conditioning in the bedrooms.

 The property has a nice outdoor covered area, fenced yards, an underground water sprinkler system, and a shed.